tstuefe/JEP387/jep.md

 There are several waste areas within metaspace which a rewrite will address:

-#### Elasticity
+1) Elasticity

-Memory returned to the metaspace by a collected loader is kept in freelists for later reuse.
+The current implementation keeps memory returned to the metaspace by a collected loader in freelists for later reuse.
 However, that reuse may not happen for a long time, or it may never happen.
 Therefore, applications with heavy class loading and unloading may accrue a lot of unused space in the metaspace freelists.

 Since memory in these freelists can only be reused for one specific purpose - further class loading - it is better to return that memory to the Operating System for use in different areas.
 That results in increased elasticity.

-#### Per Classloader Overhead
+2) Per Classloader Overhead

 There is a per-loader overhead in memory usage mainly caused by the granularity by which metaspace arenas can grow (_metaspace chunk size_).
-That granularity is somewhat coarse which can cause applications with fine granular class loader schemes suffer unreasonably high metaspace usage.
+That granularity is coarse which can cause applications with fine granular class loader schemes suffer unreasonably high metaspace usage.

 To improve this, the allocator is changed to a growing scheme with finer granularity.
 Arenas can start off smaller and grow in a more fine controlled fashion, which will reduce the overhead per class loader especially for small loaders.

 This is done by switching metaspace memory management to a buddy allocation scheme [\[3\]](#footnote3).
 This is an old and proven algorithm used successfully e.g. in the Linux kernel.
 Not only reduces it per-class-loader overhead, it gives us also superior defragmentation on class unloading.

-In addition to that, arenas will be committed lazily, only on demand.
+In addition to that, arenas now are committed lazily, only on demand.
 That reduces footprint for loaders which start out with large arenas but will not use them immediately, or maybe never use them to their full extent, e.g. the boot class loader.

 #### Checkered committing

-In order for these proposals to work, the ability to commit and uncommit arbitrary ranges of metaspace is needed.
+To fully exploit the elasicity offered by the buddy allocation, the ability to commit and uncommit arbitrary ranges of metaspace is needed.

-Today metaspace is committed using a simple high-watermark system, and typically never uncommitted.
-With this proposal, metaspace will be segmented into homogeneously sized regions which can be committed and uncommitted independently of each other ("_commit granules_").
-The metaspace allocator will keep track of the commit state of each granule.
+The legacy metaspace is committed using a simple high-watermark system, and typically never uncommitted.
+To overcome this, the elastic metaspace is segmented into homogeneously sized regions which can be committed and uncommitted independently of each other ("_commit granules_").
+The new metaspace allocator keeps track of the commit state of each granule.
 The size of these granules can be modified at VM start via a VM flag, which provides a simple way to control virtual memory fragmentation.

 ### Further information

-A document detailing the proposal can be found at [\[6\]](#footnote6).
+A document detailing the new algorithm can be found at [\[6\]](#footnote6).
 A working prototype exists as a branch in the jdk-sandbox repository [\[7\]](#footnote7).

 Alternatives
 ------------